 Refusing to be discouraged, we made our way down to the long string of beaches with romantic-sounding names like Meia Praia, Batata, Dona Ana, and Camilo.
 Where one began and the other ended, I couldn’t tell you, but I can say that I’ve never been to any more picturesque seaside in my life.
-Incredible rock formations that included pinnacles, natural arches, sea caves, grottoes, and other fantastical shapes made the whole place look like a Silly Sand castle (ring a bell, old schoolers?)
+Incredible rock formations that included pinnacles, natural arches, sea caves, grottoes, and other fantastical shapes made the whole place look like a Silly Sand castle (does that toy ring a bell, old schoolers?)